wp-plugins/socialauth-wp/readme.txt

 == Changelog ==

+= 2.7.11 =
+* Upgraded HybridAuth library to 2.1.1
+* Added an option to admin-settings to not to show complete logout warning on logout.
+* Added Curl-SSL support check to requirements.
+* Fixed Twitter multiple profiles issue.
+* User is automatically logged in after email verification.
+* Some minor changes to messages and code quality.

 = 1.5.5 =
 * Added admin controlled email verification for new users.
 This is quite useful where login provider do no validate user e-mail, enabling this will allow only users with active email account to register with you WordPress site.
 * Added an option in admin-settings to enable showing on login provider icons on comment and registration page, this is will help users to directly logon from there without going to login page.